gorillamoe/www.gorilla.moe/src/routes/(uses)/uses.md

 ---
 title: Uses
-description: A list of software I use on a daily basis
+description: A list of services, hard- and software I use on a daily basis
 date: '2024-05-20'
 categories:
   - linux